dfns/dfns-api-docs/api-docs/assets/README.md

          │ Failed (Blockchain Error) ◄─────────┘
          └───────────────────────────┘

 ```
-## Payment phases

-Payments have 3 phases:
+Payments have 3 notable stages:

-1. `Initiated`: When a payment is first created, it is first validated and then routed through the policy engine.
-This can trigger approvals or other actions as defined by `Policies`.
+1. `Initiated`: is when payment is first created.
+This will pass data validation, and go through the policy engine.
+This can trigger additional approvals, audits, and other steps as defined by policies.
-2. `Executed`: Once the payment is verified, it will go into the execution phase, where it will be published to the blockchain.
+1. `Executed`: once payment is verified, it will go into the execution phase, where it will be published on the blockchain.
-3. `Settled`: Payment are settled once the transfer is confirmed on the blockchain.
-Dfns defines "settled" as the transaction having a minimum of six block confirmations.
+1. `Settled`: finally, payment will be settled once the transfer is confirmed on the blockchain.

-## Payment failure modes

 There are two failure modes in the payment lifecycle:

-1. `Declined`:  This occurs when a payment doesn't pass initiation validation, data is incorrect, balance is insufficient, or policy approvals fail.
-See the error response for a list of failed parameters.
+1. `Declined`: Is when payment didn't pass initiation validation, either data is incorrect, balance is insufficient, or it didn’t pass policies.
+See error body for list of failed parameters.
-2. `Failed`: This is when payment failed on the blockchain.
-Errors differ depending on the given blockchain network.
-See the response for a list of errors.
+1. `Failed`: This is when payment failed on the blockchain.
+An error can depend on a given blockchain network.
+See body for list of errors.